 It is becoming more difficult for parents and schools to meet these needs, and boys can easily turn to high-risk behaviors such as violence, gang involvement, unprotected sex, increased drop-out rates, or drug and alcohol abuse.

-With Saving Our Sons- A Parent’s Guide to Preparing Boys for Success and The Quest Project®, veteran psychotherapist Clayton Lessor, MA, LPC is out to reverse this trend.
+With Generation of Men-How to raise your son to be a healthy man among men, Saving Our Sons- A Parent’s Guide to Preparing Boys for Success and The Quest Project®, veteran psychotherapist Clayton Lessor, PhD, LPC is out to reverse this trend.

 Interview Topics – Download